• Skip to primary navigation

 cooked pork tenderloin with carrots and potatoes in baking dish

-• Allow the tenderloin to rest for at least 5 minutes before cutting.
+• You can use the broiler for a minute or two if you want more browning at the end.
+Allow the tenderloin to rest for at least 5 minutes before serving.

 Recipe Notes